 Note 1.
 Pattern flown where even coverage is required, particularly in tropical depressions and tropical storms.
-Doppler radars should be operated in single-PRF mode, at a PRF of 2100, unless in a hurricane-then 2400.
+Doppler radars should be operated in single-PRF mode, at a PRF of 2100.
 Radar scientist should verify this mode of operation with AOC engineers.
 If there is no assigned radar scientist, LPS should verify.
 This is crucial for the testing and implementation of real-time quality control.
 Note 2.
-Both tail Doppler radars should be operated in F/AST with a fore/aft angle of 20 degrees relative to fuselage.
-French antenna automatically operates with fore/aft angle of 20 degrees, but it should be confirmed, nevertheless that the scanning is F/AST continuous, rather than sector or continuous scanning.
-Not choosing F/AST scanning will prevent switching between fore and aft antennas in the French antenna system.

-Note 4.
+Assure that transmitter is switching between fore and aft antennas, by examining the real time display.
+Note 3.
+IP can be at any desired heading relative to storm center Note 4.
 To maximize dropwindsonde coverage aircraft should operate at highest altitudes that still minimize icing.
 Note 5.
 Maximum radius may be decreased or increased within operational constraints.
 Note 6.
-Dropwindsondes shown are not a required part of this flight plan and are optional.
+Dropwindsondes are not a required part of this flight plan and are optional.
 Note 7.
-Flight pattern should be centered around either the 18, 00, 06, or 12 UTC operational model analysis times.
+Maximum radius may be changed to meet operational needs while conforming to flight-length constraints.
 Note 8.
-Maximum radius may be changed to meet operational needs while conforming to flight-length constraints.
+If dropwindsondes are not deployed, aircraft can operate at any level below the melting level, with 10,000 ft preferred.
+Aircraft might also fly lower, if circulation not evident at 10,000 ft.